 B.A., History and Philosophy of Science, University of Pittsburgh (2006)

-MAJOR GRANTS, FELLOWSHIPS AND FUNDING [> $2M AUD]:
+SELECTED MAJOR GRANTS, FELLOWSHIPS AND FUNDING [> $3M AUD total funding]:

 Research in our laboratory falls under the general purview of organic chemistry and its application to problems in chemical synthesis, chemical biology, and material science.
 One goal in our lab is to design reactions, reagents, and catalysts that streamline the synthesis of valuable materials such as pharmaceuticals and polymers.
 These efforts are closely linked to our commitment to develop sustainable and environmentally benign chemistry.
 A second goal in our laboratory is to invent chemical tools that are useful in the interrogation of biological systems.
 This research provides insight to fundamental biomolecular processes and also provides a foundation for novel therapeutic and diagnostic strategies.
 Prospective Ph.D. and Honours students are encouraged to contact Dr Chalker directly.